ethan-campbell/Weddell_polynya_paper/README.md

 Note that this repository also contains the required [`h4toh5`](https://support.hdfgroup.org/products/hdf5_tools/h4toh5/) command-line utility.

 ### Prerequisites:
 1. `Python 3` and `conda` installed.
 The [Anaconda](https://www.anaconda.com/distribution/) distribution is recommended, and includes `conda`.
-While there is no guarantee that these scripts will remain compatible with future Python releases, the provided `conda` environment file (see instructions below) ensures compatability by providing a list of the exact versions of Python packages &ndash; and Python itself &ndash; that were used when writing this code.
+While there is no guarantee that these scripts will remain compatible with future Python releases, the provided `conda` environment file (see instructions below) ensures compatibility by providing a list of the exact versions of Python packages &ndash; and Python itself &ndash; that were used when writing this code.

 ### Step-by-step instructions for preparing to run the main analysis script:
 1. Clone or download this GitHub repository onto your local machine.